drjuls/AMBiT/INSTALL.md

 As a result, you must explicitly request the 32-bit interface when compiling AMBiT by setting `MKL_INTERFACE_FULL` in the configuration stage.
-The exact value this variable must be set to can be different depending on your configuration, but it's usually one of either `-DMKL_INTERFACE_FULL=lp64` (for Intel compielrs) or `-DMKL_INTERFACE_FULL=gf_lp64` (for GNU).
+The exact value this variable must be set to can be different depending on your configuration, but it's usually one of either `-DMKL_INTERFACE_FULL=lp64` or `-DMKL_INTERFACE_FULL=intel_lp64` (for Intel compilers), or `-DMKL_INTERFACE_FULL=gf_lp64` (for GNU).
 If `MKL_INTERFACE_FULL` is not explicitly set, then CMake will print the possible options in the configuration output.
 Consult the documentation for your version of MKL, as well as for Eigen, if you are unsure:

 - [CMake Config for
 oneMKL](https://www.intel.com/content/www/us/en/docs/onemkl/developer-guide-linux/2024-0/cmake-config-for-onemkl.html),